saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_1_why_agents_fail_v3_1.md

 She advanced through slides detailing the clinical documentation pilot—45% accuracy on diagnoses because the agent couldn't access patient history across systems—and the revenue cycle disaster, where RBAC without contextual controls led to the agent accessing records it shouldn't, triggering a legal review that nearly cost them Medicare certification.

-The CEO stopped her on slide 14.
+Dr. Raj stopped her on slide 14.
 "I need you to be honest with me, Sarah.
 Can this be fixed?"

 "Yes," Sarah said.
 "But not by upgrading what we have.
 We need to build agent-ready infrastructure.
 There's a framework—INPACT™—that defines the six needs agents must have for users to trust them.
 Instant responses, Natural language understanding, Permitted access, Adaptive learning, Contextual synthesis, Transparent reasoning.
 We're failing on all six because our infrastructure was built for humans analyzing reports, not agents taking autonomous action."